RadDad87/R4D4RVU/README.md

 # R4D4RVU

-**A classic round radar that sweeps the skies above you — from live community ADS-B data, a local SDR dongle, or even an SDR plugged straight into your browser.**
+**A classic round radar that sweeps the skies above you — from live community ADS-B data, a local SDR dongle, or an RTL-SDR / HackRF One plugged straight into your browser — plus a bonus in-browser HackRF receiver to listen to the pilots.**

 ![R4D4RVU — live air-traffic radar](screenshot-radar.jpg)